AnujN9/Thermal/README.md

     - calibration of the extrinsics between the thermal camera and the RealSense.
 Saves to an extrinsic.xml file.
 - pointcloud - generates a point cloud from the depth data and thermal data
     - creates a point cloud where the depth data determines the position and the thermal data determines the color of points based on a colormap.
 Also capable of saving the point cloud and loading it seperately.

+I am currently working on a [package](https://github.com/AnujN9/ThermalProject_ROS) port all this into ROS 2.

 ## Project Flow